mever-team/FedMed/docs/config/privacy.rst

 Privacy policies are declared within
 :doc:`server configuration files <mapreduce>` to control how much information is exposed to clients.
-Vectorized operations are not exposed, and map-reduce ones already expose only aggregate quantities to external clients.
-However, it may still be important to add more degrees of anonymity, to avoid accidental information leakage, even under the assumption that clients are well-meaning.
+Keep in mind that the outcomes of vectorized operations (that is, operations between columns, like additions) are not exposed at all.
+Whereas map-reduce operations already expose only aggregate quantities to external clients.
+However, it may still be important to add more degrees of anonymity to avoid accidental information leakage, even under the assumption that clients are well-meaning.
 Below we describe commonly available privacy policies, although you can also write your own.

 Data security
 -------------

 This describes available privacy policies and how to declare them inside the configuration file.
-These policies are im
+These policies are important to ensure that sensitive information is handled correctly and that the privacy of individuals is maintained.

 **k-Anonymity** Ensures that any computations that return non-None values are computed across at least k data samples.